nat-418/slowly.nvim/README.md

 * `:Slowly update`    to `git pull` plugins configured in the `setup` options.
 * `:Slowly restore`   to delete all plugins and reload from the `save` tarball

 *Note:* `:Slowly update` will automatically `:Slowly save` before `git pull`-ing.
+That way if something bad happens as a result of the update, you can easily do a `:Slowly restore` and quickly get back to a sane state.
 Only one save tarball can exist at a time.
 If you need more advancded snapshotting and backups, ask your filesystem.

 Configuration
 -------------